 Since version 1.7, a security auditing script is included to verify that changes made to the framework have not introduced a security bug.

 An earlier version of Banshee has been audited by a Dutch IT security company.
 No issues were found.

 There are a lot of PHP frameworks available.
 So, why should you chose Banshee?
 Many frameworks require a lot of documentation reading before you can start using it.
 While creating Banshee, special attention has been given to an easy to read and understand structure.
 Where possible, Banshee creates a transparent layer on top of the default PHP functionality.
 For example, you can use $_SESSION as you are used to.
 The Banshee session library takes care of the rest.
-To understand how Banshee works, just start reading public/index.php and everything will be clear.
+Of course, documentation for Banshee is available.
+But to really understand how Banshee works, just start reading public/index.php and everything will be clear.
 Promise.